bmidgley/citizen-scientist/README.md

 Power on the board and use your phone to connect to the Geothunk-XXX access point.
 In the captive portal screen, set the password for your access point.
 Hit save.
 There is a [youtube video](https://www.youtube.com/watch?v=-iKyWOWEP4E&t=4s) to show this in practice.

 If you're on the same access point as the sensor, you should be able to see graphs for your measurements by clicking its [geothunk.local](http://geothunk.local) mdns link.
-If mdns isn't working or you have multiple sensors, point a browser at the IP addressed displayed on the device instead.
+If mdns isn't working or you have multiple sensors, point a browser at the IP address displayed on the device instead.

 Register and agree to share your data with our [agreement](https://docs.google.com/forms/d/e/1FAIpQLScs9sQVZbnWg0XCuS6sA2pAkzf4LLobDE_Wj_pccsHPoGVKmw/viewform)